libtangle/qcgpu/README.md

 If you wish to run the benchmarks, you must also install libquantum and qiskit.

+* Libquantum can be installed from [source](http://libquantum.de/downloads), or from a package manager such as brew (`brew install libquantum --devel`) or apt (`sudo apt-get install libquantum-dev`).
+You should get the development version 1.1.1
+* Qiskit can be installed through pip `pip3 install qiskit`.
 ## Usage

 First, add the crate to `cargo.toml`